 Centers for Disease Control and Prevention (CDC) recommends all people stay up to date on COVID-19 vaccinations.

-Boynton Health offers COVID vaccinations (both primary series and boosters) on a drop in basis, daily, starting on December 12th.
+Boynton Health offers COVID vaccinations (both primary series and boosters) on a drop in basis.
 Flu shots are available during this time, too!

 For additional vaccination locations, use the MN Department of Health Vaccine Connector to locate an appointment near you.